Module code: L2051

 The political map of contemporary Europe is changing rapidly and fundamentally, as the traditional boundaries between East and West and between domestic and international governance break down.

 This module aims to provide a pan-European introduction to the continent's politics, rooted in a comparative rather than a country-by-country approach.
-After setting the historical and socio-economic context, it moves on to tackle not just institutions (the nation-state, government and policy-making, legislatures, parties, pressure groups and the media) but also issues – participation, immigration, the supposed blurring of the left-right divide, and Europe in the world.
+After setting the historical and socioeconomic context, it moves on to tackle institutions (the nation-state, government and policy-making, legislatures, parties, pressure groups and the media) and issues (participation, immigration, the supposed blurring of the left-right divide and Europe in the world).

 Module learning outcomes

 - Identify key features in the political institutions and processes of politics in European countries

 - Explore some of the common challenges facing European governments and their citizens